 It’s no coincidence that “carotene” sounds like “carrot.”
 The word was devised in the early 19th century by a German scientist after he crystallized the carotene compound from carrot roots.
 Beta-carotene is one of more than 600 carotenoids, which are the pigments that give color to egg yolks, tomatoes, fruits, dark leafy vegetables and some types of seafood.

 Known for ultraviolet radiation protection, carrots are also noted for the role they play in heart disease and stroke prevention, as a poultice to prevent infection in cuts and scrapes, for maintaining youthful skin, and for colon cleansing and toxin flushing.

 The calcium, phosphorus, and magnesium in carrots help build strong bones and a healthy nervous system.
 Calcium consumption, especially, is essential for healthy heart muscles.
 Phosphorus is essential for softening skin and strengthening teeth, hair, and bones, while magnesium can be thanked for its role in mental development, digestion of fats, and nutrient absorption.
 Carrot crunchers also get the benefits of potassium, vitamins C and B6, copper, folic acid, thiamine, and magnesium.

-Carrots Nutrition Facts
+Carrot Nutrition Facts